The Importance of Pregnancy Planning

 *Condom use is not affected by enzyme-inducing ASMs.
 However, condoms are only 85% effective for pregnancy prevention with typical use.
 They are the only way to prevent sexually transmitted infection (STI) transmission and are recommended for all sexually active patients at risk for STIs.

-Table 2: Anti-seizure Medications (ASMs) That Could Impact Contraception Efficacy
+Table 2: Anti-Seizure Medications (ASMs) That Could Impact Contraception Efficacy

 Strong enzyme-inducing ASMs